Internet-Draft OAuth Mission Status August 2026

 }

-The body MUST contain error, error_description, and nonce, and MUST NOT contain any member that would let a caller distinguish unknown from unauthorized references.
+The body MUST contain error and error_description, and MUST additionally contain nonce when the request carried a well-formed nonce.
+A request whose nonce is absent or malformed is refused invalid_request with no nonce member echoed.
+The body MUST NOT contain any member that would let a caller distinguish unknown from unauthorized references.
 For rate_limited, the response SHOULD include a Retry-After header [RFC9110] and a retry_after body member in seconds.

 4. Token Introspection Mission Projection